susmit31/obsidian/Quotes.md

 - Hope springs eternal in the human breast -> Pope
 - Charms strike the sight but merit strikes the heart -> Pope
 - Poetry is a spontaneous overflow of powerful feelings -> Wordsworth
-- Our birth is but a sleep and forgetting -> Wordsworth
+- Our birth is but a sleep and a forgetting -> Wordsworth
 - Fear not the future, weep not for the past -> PB Shelley (Queen Mab)
 - Cowards die many times before their death, but the valiant never taste of the death but once - Julius Caesar
 -